Tillakaratne Dilshan, Tony Greig, Vinoo Mankad and other cricketers who made it to the cricket lexicon

 2. Sydney Barnes: Barnes Ball

 As cricket folklore goes, it had all started at the Old Trafford Test of 1933.
-Douglas Jardine and Walter Robbins were leading a spirited rescue operation when Achong (the first Test cricketer of Chinese origin) bowled a delivery that took Robbins by complete surprise: as Robbins stepped out to hit him, the ball spun back into him and went through his legs.
+Douglas Jardine and Walter Robins were leading a spirited rescue operation when Achong (the first Test cricketer of Chinese origin) bowled a delivery that took Robins by complete surprise: as Robins stepped out to hit him, the ball spun back into him and went through his legs.

 4. Vinoo Mankad: Mankading

-It is well-known that Mankad had run out Bill Brown as the latter had backed up too much in the Test at the Sydney Cricket Ground (SCG).
+It is well-known that Mankad had run out Bill Brown as the latter had backed up too much in the Test at SCG.
 The relatively lesser known fact is that Mankad had done the same to Brown in a tour match against Australia XI at the same ground.
 Brown had a received a warning in the tour match, but not in the Test.
-Though the Australian media criticised Vinoo’s act almost unanimously, Bradman himself wrote that it was “scrupulously fair” in A Farewell to Cricket.
+Though the Australian media criticised Vinoo s act almost unanimously, Bradman himself wrote that it was scrupulously fair in A Farewell to Cricket.

 5. Keith Carmody: Carmody Field